capooti/foss4g_2017_geonode_solr/docs/10_customization.md

 In this tutorial you will learn how to create a custom Django application and use it in GeoNode.

-The application you will create is intended to query Solr to provide the end users with a metadata full text search.
+The application you will create is intended to query Solr to provide the end users with a metadata full text search tool.
 The application will have a web page with a form, from where in a text box the user will be able to enter a search string.
 When submitting the form a query will be sent to Solr and the first 10 results will be displayed in the page.

 Each result will contain the main metadata record information (title, abstract, category...) and its score.